karthik2706/catalog-app/SAAS_README.md

-# Quick Stock - Multi-Tenant SaaS Platform
+# Stock Mind - Multi-Tenant SaaS Platform

 A comprehensive inventory management system built as a multi-tenant SaaS platform using Next.js, TypeScript, Prisma, and PostgreSQL.